-The film borrows heavily from 'Niebla' by Miguel de Unamuno, a Spanish novel about a character who becomes aware he is being narrated by a writer and goes to visit him.
-In Unamuno's story, however, the main character commits suicide.
+The film borrows heavily from "Niebla" by Miguel de Unamuno, a Spanish novel about a character who becomes aware he is being narrated by a writer and goes to visit him.
+In de Unamuno's story, however, the main character commits suicide.

-The last names of all the characters (and the bus line and publishing firm names) are the names of mathematicians, scientists, engineers, artists, etc. (Harold) Francis Crick: with Watson and Wilkins found the structure of DNA; (Ana) Blaise Pascal: French mathematician and philosopher; (Karen) Gustave Eiffel: engineer and designer of the Eiffel Tower; (Penny) M.C.
-Escher: Dutch graphic artist; (Dr.) Magnus Gustaf Mittag-Leffler: Swedish mathematician; (Professor Jules) David Hilbert: German mathematician; (Doctor) Gerardus Mercator: 16th century Flemish cartographer; (Kronecker Bus Line) Leopold Kronecker: German-born mathematician and logician; (Banneker Press) Benjamin Banneker: free African American mathematician, astronomer, clockmaker, and publisher; (Dr. Cayly) Arthur Cayley, 19th century British mathematician.
+The last names of all the characters (and the bus line and publishing firm names) are the names of mathematicians, scientists, engineers, artists, etc. (Harold) Francis Crick, with Watson and Wilkins, found the structure of DNA; (Ana) Blaise Pascal, French mathematician and philosopher; (Karen) Gustave Eiffel, engineer and designer of the Eiffel Tower; (Penny) M.C.
+Escher, Dutch graphic artist; (Dr.) Magnus Gustaf Mittag-Leffler, Swedish mathematician; (Professor Jules) David Hilbert, German mathematician; (Doctor) Gerardus Mercator, 16th century Flemish cartographer; (Kronecker Bus Line) Leopold Kronecker, German-born mathematician and logician; (Banneker Press) Benjamin Banneker, free African American mathematician, astronomer, clockmaker, and publisher; (Dr. Cayly) Arthur Cayley, 19th century British mathematician.
 Even Dave (no last name) seems to be a reference to the main character from 2001: A Space Odyssey (1968).
-Could these be the 'heroes' of the writer?
+It is speculated that these characters can possibly be the "heroes" of the writer.

-A single page of the book can be glimpsed if the film is paused while Jules is reading it.
+A single page of the book can be glimpsed if the film is paused, while Jules is reading it.
 The page quotes word for word the opening narration of the film as Harold goes about his day.
-The page also contains a detail that is not mentioned otherwise- Harold's co-worker Diane Gordon has been in love with him since the 8th grade but is too shy to say so, and in the shown page when Harold requests a file from her she asks for clarification in the hopes he might once say "good morning" to her.
+The page also contains a detail that is not mentioned otherwise--Harold's co-worker Diane Gordon has been in love with him since the eighth grade but is too shy to say so, and in the shown page when Harold requests a file from her, she asks for clarification in the hopes he might once say "good morning" to her.

-Dustin Hoffman's character (Professor Hilbert) creates a questionnaire of 23 items for Will Ferrell's character (Harold Crick).
-Professor David Hilbert, the German mathematician, proposed a famous list 23 problems at the International Congress of Mathematicians in Paris in 1900.
-Hilbert's problems became so famous that they are typically referred to by number among mathematicians and philosophers and several are still unanswered.
+Dustin Hoffman's character, Professor Hilbert, creates a questionnaire of twenty-three items for Will Ferrell's character, Harold Crick.
+Professor David Hilbert, the German mathematician, proposed a famous list twenty-three problems at the International Congress of Mathematicians in Paris in 1900.
+Hilbert's problems became so famous that they are typically referred to by number among mathematicians and philosophers, and several are still unanswered.

-The movie makes several references to René Magritte's painting "Son of Man".
-Once when he is running to the bus stop with the green apple in his mouth, and again when he is talking to the doctor at the office sitting in front of a wall painted with clouds.
+This movie makes several references to René Magritte's painting "Son of Man, once when he is running to the bus stop with the green apple in his mouth, and again when he is talking to the doctor at the office, sitting in front of a wall painted with clouds.

 In an early scene, on-screen graphics appear that resemble an image used to illustrate the golden ratio.
 In mathematics and the arts, two quantities are in the golden ratio if the ratio between the sum of those quantities and the larger one is the same as the ratio between the larger one and the smaller.
 This ratio can be expressed as a mathematical constant (1.618...), usually denoted by the Greek letter Phi.